Archaea: Commensalism

 Some archaea are commensals, benefiting from an association without helping or harming the other organism.
 For example, the methanogen Methanobrevibacter smithii is by far the most common archaean in the human flora, making up about one in ten of the prokaryotes in the human gut.
 In termites and in humans, these methanogens may in fact be mutualists, interacting with other microbes in the gut to aid digestion.
 Archaean communities associate with a range of other organisms, such as on the surface of corals, and in the region of soil that surrounds plant roots (the rhizosphere).

 Parasitism

 Although Archaea do not have a historical reputation of being pathogens, Archaea are often found with similar genomes to more common pathogens like E. coli, showing metabolic links and evolutionary history with today's pathogens.
 Archaea have been inconsistently detected in clinical studies because of the lack of categorization of Archaea into more specific species.
+The reduced genome of Candidatus Sukunaarchaeum mirabile suggests it is a specialized parasite highly dependant on its dinoflagellate host.